oleksandr-balabanov/equivariant-posteriors/README.md

 >
 > [arXiv:2402.12264](https://arxiv.org/abs/2402.12264)

-Although the repo is a fork of [hlinander/equivariant-posteriors](https://github.com/hlinander/equivariant-posteriors), it is largely an independent research project.
-The goal is to train ensembles of LoRA fine-tuned models on multiple-choice question datasets and evaluate their predictive uncertainties.
+Although the repo is a fork of [hlinander/equivariant-posteriors](https://github.com/hlinander/equivariant-posteriors), it serves as an independent research project that reuses some training infrastructure.
+The goal is to fine-tune ensembles of LoRA LLM models on multiple-choice question datasets and evaluate their predictive uncertainties.

----

-## Features
-- Multiple-choice QA support (currently MMLU and CommonsenseQA only).
-- LoRA-based fine-tuning of large language models (LLMs) such as Llama 2 and Mistral.
-- Ensemble training: Easily configure and train multiple ensemble members.
-- Softmax probability outputs for each ensemble member, which can be aggregated externally for further performance and uncertainty analyses.
-- Modular design for datasets, models, training, and evaluation.

 ---